HackerBurscht/PROG22/README.md

 ### Special input: affinity analysis
 "The main idea behind this analysis is to achieve valuable insights by identifying which items are frequently purchased together."
-(Saygın, 2022)Tr
+(Saygin, 2022)
 Since I wanted from the beginning to somehow show, if the user always eats a specific meal on a specific day, I spent quite some time thinking about a way to calculate exactly that.
 After some clueless googling I found on the website https://www.python-exemplarisch.ch/ some information about,